Benign Paroxysmal Positional Vertigo

 Vertigo in individuals with BPPV usually lasts less than 60 seconds.
 Vertigo can lead to unsteadiness and a loss of balance.
 Additional symptoms can develop including lightheadedness, dizziness, nausea, vomiting, and blurred vision.
 Nausea or a feeling of queasiness can persist for a short time even after the sensation of vertigo has passed.

-A common associated finding with BPPV is nystagmus, an eye disorder characterized by rapid, involuntary movements of the eye.
+A common associated finding with BPPV is nystagmus, an eye movement disorder characterized by rapid, involuntary movements of the eye.
 The eyes may be described as jumping or twitching in certain directions.
 Nystagmus associated with BPPV is fatigable meaning that if one repeats the position change that induced the original vertigo and nystagmus, after time nystagmus lessens in frequency and severity.
-Therefore, nystagmus tends to be worse in the morning and improves throughout the day.

 In some cases, the exact underlying cause of BPPV is unknown (idiopathic).
 Researchers believe that most cases of BPPV are caused by abnormalities affecting the inner ear.
 The inner ear contains the cochlea, which converts sound pressure from the outer ear into nerve impulses that are sent to the brain via the auditory canal.
 The inner ear also contains the semicircular canals.
 Fluid moves through these canals enabling the brain to detect movements of the head.